 Organization Overview and Mission Statement:

 The Ruderman Family Foundation believes that inclusion and understanding of all people is essential to a fair and flourishing community.
-Guided by our Jewish values, we support effective programs, innovative partnerships and a dynamic approach to philanthropy in our core areas of interest: advocating for and advancing the inclusion of people with disabilities throughout the Jewish community; fostering a more nuanced understanding of the American Jewish community among Israeli leaders; and modeling the practice of strategic philanthropy worldwide.
-The Foundation provides funding, leadership, expertise and insight in both the U.S. and Israel, with offices in Boston and Rehovet.
+Guided by our Jewish values, we support effective programs, innovative partnerships and a dynamic approach to philanthropy in our core areas of interest: advocating for and advancing the inclusion of people with disabilities; fostering a more nuanced understanding of the American Jewish community among Israeli leaders; and modeling the practice of strategic philanthropy worldwide.
+The Foundation provides funding, leadership, expertise and insight in both the U.S. and Israel, with offices in Boston and Israel.

 The work of the Ruderman Family Foundation reflects our core values of social justice, innovation, collaboration, and agility.
-We seek to publicize broadly what we do in our programs and how we do it, in order to inspire the Jewish community and beyond to pursue full inclusion and to encourage strategic philanthropy.
+We seek to publicize broadly what we do in our programs and how we do it, in order to inspire full inclusion and to encourage strategic philanthropy.

 The Foundation maintains close working relationships with its program partners and grantees.
 Unlike some other foundations, it does not accept unsolicited applications for support.
 The Foundation issues an invitation to partner only after a thorough analysis indicates shared vision, innovation, organizational strength and a willingness to closely collaborate.
 It seeks out other major funders with which to partner and promotes broad information sharing about successes in its mission.
 Foundation staff are very involved in program development and remain very involved in major programs funded over multiple years.
 Single-year and pilot programs are also thoroughly monitored.